 Colbourn is associate director of the Program in American Grand Strategy at Duke University, a flagship initiative for the study of US national security and foreign policy.
 At Duke, she develops and implements programming for students, faculty, and the broader community alongside her research and teaching.

-Find her on social media – try BlueSky, Threads, or the remaining husk of Twitter – for a smattering of takes about the past, present, and future of transatlantic relations.
+Find her on social media for occasional takes on the past, present, and future of transatlantic relations.